unify-js/vue-webpack-tool/README.md

 # @unify-js/vue-webpack-tool

-A webpack-based build tool for vue project which is faster than vue-cli-service.
+A webpack-based build tool for Vue projects that focuses on the build performance.

 ## Usage